 Perhaps you’ve had the displeasure of finding maggots in your trash can.
 You know that they can be gross and difficult to eliminate.
 Thankfully, one may take several easy measures to eradicate these pests permanently.

-First, add a little bleach to hot water and pour it over the affected area.
+First, pour a little bleach into hot water over the affected area.
 You can also use malt vinegar or some of the natural methods above.

 Another way to keep flies from congregating around your trash can is to use a fragrant disinfectant.
 This will help keep them away and simultaneously make your trash can smell better!